Treatments & Services

 Common Cold

 Common cold is the simple viral infection of upper respiratory tract.
 It usually occurs in cold season.
-People of all age groups are vulnerable to this but usually children less than 6 years, older and immunocompromised are more affected.
+People of all age groups are vulnerable to this but usually children less than 6 years, older and immunocompromised are more affected

 Heart Attack

 Myocardial infarction is the medical terminology used for heart attack.
 When the blood flow to the heart is blocked, it leads to a heart attack.
 Due to blockage, the oxygenated blood is prevented from reaching a section of the heart muscle.
 If the blood flow is not restored immediately, the section of the heart muscle begins to die.
-The blockage is most commonly due to cholesterol, a plaque of arteries and fat buildup.

 Stomach Flu